-620-3.4 Grounding Traffic Control Systems on Highways: Install the primary ground rod assembly at the base of the traffic control device supporting structure.
+620-3.4 Grounding Traffic Control Systems on Highways: Install the primary ground rod at the base of the traffic control device supporting structure.
 Bond all metal components of the system (such as cabinets, steel poles, and concrete pole grounding wire) to the grounding system using a mechanical connection on the equipment side and an exothermically welded connection at the down cable.
 Do not use split bolts for grounding system connections.

-Connect all ground rod assemblies and any associated grounded electrical system within a 100 foot radius (but not beyond the edge of the roadway) of the primary ground rod assembly.
-Connect the primary ground rod assembly to a single point main grounding bar inside the equipment cabinet or mount it to the base of the traffic control device supporting structure unless otherwise shown on the Plans.
+Connect all ground rod assemblies and any associated grounded electrical system within a 100-foot radius (but not beyond the edge of the roadway) of the primary ground rod.
+Connect the primary ground rod to a single point main grounding bar inside the equipment cabinet or mounted to the base of the traffic control device supporting structure unless otherwise shown on the plans.

-Place multiple ground rod assemblies, as required, in a ground rod array as depicted in the Design Standards unless otherwise shown on the Plans.
-If a required array cannot be placed in the right of way, submit an alternate placement detail for approval.
+Place multiple grounding rod assemblies in an array as depicted in the Design Standards unless otherwise shown on the plans.
+If a required array cannot be placed in the right-of-way, submit an alternate placement detail for approval.